aman-arabzadeh/MazeDFS_Lecture/README.md

 # To start the application, run the `MazeDFS.py` script from the terminal.
 You will be prompted to enter the dimensions for the maze, and the program will display the generated maze and the solution path.
 python MazeDFS.py

-## License

-MazeDFS is made available under the MIT License.
-For more details, see the [LICENSE](LICENSE) file in the repository.